HewlettPackard/jupyterhub-samlauthenticator/README.md

 If the user's servers should be shut down when they logout, set `shutdown_on_logout` to `True`.
 This stops all servers that the user was running as part of their session.
 It is a somewhat dangerous to set this option to `True` because a user may not be done with computations that they are running on those servers.

 The SAMLAuthenticator _usually_ attempts to forward users to the SLO URI set in the SAML Metadata.
 If this is not the desired behavior for whatever reason, set `slo_forward_on_logout` to `False`.
 This will change the page the user is forwarded to on logout from the page specified in the xml metadata to the standard jupyterhub logout page.

+SAMLAuthenticator creates system users by default on successful authentication.
+If you are running JupyterHub as a non-root user, you may need to turn off this functionality by setting `create_system_users` to `False`.

 #### Example Configurations